Updated in 2017

-In other words, watching professionally-produced displays — like the incredible show at last summer’s national jamboree — is fine.
+In other words, watching professionally-produced displays — like those you’ll see at the 2017 National Jamboree — is fine.
 Creating your own little show at this weekend’s campout at so-and-so’s ranch, though, isn’t permitted.

 Scouts and Venturers can earn money for their adventures by selling a ton of different products.
 Fireworks, though, shouldn’t be one of them.

 Again, from the Guide to Safe Scouting:

 The selling of fireworks as a fundraising or money-earning activity by any group acting for or on behalf of members, units, or districts may not be authorized by councils.

 The Fourth of July often means parades, and community members love seeing Cub Scouts, Boy Scouts, Varsity Scouts, Sea Scouts and Venturers marching through the streets.

 There’s a relevant part in the Guide to Safe Scouting that applies here, too:

 The BSA rule prohibiting the transportation of passengers in the backs of trucks or on trailers may be tempered for parade floats or hayrides, provided that the following points are strictly followed to prevent injuries: